batariloa/BFS-PathFinding/README.md

-# PathFinding - BFS Search in a 2D Grid - Catching up after a bad guy
+# PathFinding - BFS Search in a 2D Grid - Catching up

 Solution for the problem: "[Catching Up](https://www.codingame.com/ide/puzzle/catching-up)".
 The provided code can also be tested on the mentioned link.